-Influenced by her multifaceted background, multilingualism, ambidexterity and partial colour synaesthesia, a unique feature of Ekanayaka’s works which evolve when she is at the piano (and at times in her dreams), is that they are precisely frozen in her memory once evolved, and as such remain entirely unscored.
-Ekanayaka’s works represent novel and invigorating musical genres inspired by melodies belonging to a wide range of ancient, folk and popular music traditions both of her homeland Sri Lanka and countries around the world.
+Influenced by her multifaceted academic and educational background, multilingualism, ambidexterity and partial colour synaesthesia, a unique feature of Ekanayaka’s deeply autobiographical works which evolve when she is at the piano (and at times in her dreams), is that they are precisely frozen in her memory once evolved, and as such remain entirely unscored.
+A lifetime of being surrounded by a plethora of very diverse musics and musical genres from around the world ever since she was a child, combined a creative practice which seeks to broaden the musical narrative of the piano across cultures mostly unassociated with the pianistic canon, has meant that Ekanayaka's works are naturally inspired by melodies and musics originating from a wide range of traditional, folk and popular musical traditions both of her homeland Sri Lanka and countries around the world.

 Overall, her music reflects emerging discourses between musical genres, styles and periods.
 Often the first Sri Lankan compositions to be performed at première international concert venues Ekanayaka's works have also been featured on an array of international media such as BBC Radio World Service, BBC Radio Asian Network, BBC Radio 3, BBC World News Television, BBC Radioplayer, Naxos Classical Spotlight, New York Public Radio, Japanese Broadcasting Radio (NHK) and Australian National Radio.

 Her solo albums of her own compositions for solo piano performed and produced by her titled ‘Reinventions: Rhapsodies for Piano’, ‘Twelve Piano Prisms’ and 'The Planets & Humanity - Piano Reflections' were launched worldwide by Naxos Records (Grand Piano Records) in 2015, 2018 and 2021, respectively.